DaggerForce/Life_Expectancy_Project/README.md

 ## Technical Description

+To increase collaboration efficiency we created a GitHub repository; this allowed us to work uninterrupted, simultaneously, and independently.

-To achieve our goal we utilized, [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html/ "Pandas") to clean and explore the data.
-Additionally, we used [Numpy](https://www.numpy.org/ "Numpy"), [Scipy](https://www.numpy.org/ "Scipy") and [Sklearn](https://scikit-learn.org/stable/ "Sklearn") for data analysis.
+To achieve the goal we utilized, [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html/ "Pandas") to clean and explore the data.
+Additionally, we used [Numpy](https://www.numpy.org/ "Numpy"), [Scipy](https://www.numpy.org/ "Scipy"), and [Sklearn](https://scikit-learn.org/stable/ "Sklearn") for data analysis.

 To increase collaboration efficiency we created a [GitHub](https://github.com/DaggerForce/Life_Expectancy_Project/ "GitHub") repository; this allowed us to work uninterrupted, simultaneously, and independently.

 The majority of our code was written in Jupyter Notebooks using Python.
 Furthermore, we used [VSCode](https://code.visualstudio.com/ "VSCode") to a module that contains our helper functions

-Initially we assessed which predictors could have the greatest influence on life expectancy from our dataset.
-Additionally, we created 4 more features that we suspected could effect life expectancy.
+Initially, we assessed which predictors could have the greatest influence on life expectancy from our dataset.
+Additionally, we created 4 more features that we suspected could affect life expectancy.

 1. Population Size - We divided our countries into three catagories; Small, Medium, and Large.
 2. Lifestyle - We created an interaction between alcohol consumption and BMI
 3. Economy - The interaction between the population and the GDP.
 4. Death ratio - The ratio between adult and child mortality.

-Despite the fact we had a decent sized dataset, it was largely fragmanted.
-We chose to remove all the fragmanted observations for columns we suspected could have a significant effect over life expectancy.
+Despite the fact we had a decent sized dataset, it was largely fragmented.
+We chose to remove all the fragmented observations for columns we suspected could have a significant effect on life expectancy.

 ## Workflow